scotchfield/ab-see/README.md

 # ab-see
-Straightforward shortcodes for A/B testing with WordPress.
+A/B testing in two shortcodes with WordPress.

 https://wordpress.org/plugins/ab-see/